canonical/prometheus-k8s-operator/README.md

 example, the
 [kube-state-metrics](https://charmhub.io/kube-state-metrics) charm
-integrates with the Prometheus K8S charm in a way that allows you import metrics about resources in a Kubernetes cluster by doing:
+integrates with the Prometheus K8S charm in a way that allows you to import metrics about resources in a Kubernetes cluster by doing:

 ```sh
 $ juju deploy kube-state-metrics